 The most effective strength spermicide contains at least 100 mg of nonoxynol-9 per dose.
 You are more likely to get pregnant if you use a weaker spermicide.
 There is no difference in effectiveness between various spermicide types, such as gel, film, or suppository.1

 Typical use failure rate includes all possible users, including people who are careless and those who use a method perfectly every time.
 Perfect use failure rate includes only people who use a method perfectly every time.

 Vaginal douching is not considered a birth control method even if it is done with spermicides.
 Douching after intercourse does not prevent sperm from reaching the fallopian tubes, where fertilization takes place.

-Spermicides used alone do not protect against STDs, including infection with the human immunodeficiency virus (HIV).
-You must use a condom for the best possible STD protection.
+Spermicides used alone do not protect against STIs, including infection with the human immunodeficiency virus (HIV).
+You must use a condom for the best possible STI protection.

 Most spermicides contain a chemical called nonoxynol-9 (N9).
 The U.S. Food and Drug Administration (FDA) warns that N9 in vaginal contraceptives and spermicides may irritate the lining of the vagina or rectum.
 This may increase the risk of getting HIV/AIDS from an infected partner.

 Disadvantages of spermicides

 Failure rates for barrier methods are higher than for most other methods of birth control.
 Other disadvantages include the following: